DariesMedia/OS_PowerBI_Report/README.md

 ## Introduction

-Olive Sales is a business involved in the sells of automobiles, train, ships and planes.
-This project was created due to an interest in the automobile industry as well as working with real data which insights would be interesting to see.
+Olive Sales is a fictional business involved in the sells of automobiles, train, ships and planes.
+This project was created due to an interest in the automobile industry as well as working with data which insights would be interesting to see.

 The documentation includes:
 - Report Requirements